-Amano brought to the job wide-ranging knowledge and experience in diplomacy, non-proliferation and nuclear energy.
-It was needed: the U.N. atomic watchdog agency's dual roles as a global watchdog and promoter of nuclear technology made it a complicated organization to oversee.
+The U.N. atomic watchdog agency's dual roles as a global watchdog and promoter of nuclear technology has made it a complicated organization to oversee.
 Last September, for example, IAEA released two reports that together captured nuclear power’s incongruity.
-Its economic appeal is uncertain, but it has relative advantages in fighting the climate crisis.
+Its economic appeal remains uncertain, and it comes with serious environmental considerations, but it has much-touted advantages in fighting the climate crisis.

-Amano said the declining trend in the use of nuclear power may set back the world’s efforts to mitigate climate change.
-But there remains significant debate over safety and environmental concerns with nuclear energy, and there also are risks involved in promoting even its peaceful uses since the spread of nuclear technology can lead to more nuclear weapons.
+Amano had maintained that the declining trend in the use of nuclear power around the world may set back the world’s efforts to mitigate climate change.
+But there has been significant debate over safety and environmental concerns with nuclear energy, and there also have been major risks involved in promoting it for peaceful uses, since the spread of nuclear technology can lead to more nuclear weapons.

-In May, Tehran announced plans to resume enriching uranium at higher levels if world powers would not accept new terms under the JCPOA, which required Iran to limit its nuclear activities in exchange for the lifting of U.N.-brokered international sanctions.
-Amano was deeply involved in the years of negotiations that led to the deal.
+In May, Tehran announced plans to resume enriching uranium at higher levels if world powers would not accept new terms under the JCPOA, which required Iran to limit its nuclear activities in exchange for lifting U.N.-brokered sanctions.
+Amano was deeply involved in the years-long, complex negotiations that led to the deal.

-Iran’s Deputy Foreign Minister Seyed Abbas Araghchi expressed his condolences and credited their close cooperation for ensuring Iran complied with the JCPOA.
+Iran’s Deputy Foreign Minister Seyed Abbas Araghchi expressed his condolences over the loss of Amano and credited their close cooperation for ensuring that Iran had, at least until recently, complied with the JCPOA.
 "We worked very closely.
 I commend his skillful and professional performance," Araghchi said.

-The European Union’s foreign policy chief, Federica Mogherini, said she was saddened by the loss of "a man of extraordinary dedication and professionalism, always at the service of the global community in the most impartial way” as a diplomat for Japan and international organizations.
+The European Union’s foreign policy chief, Federica Mogherini, said she, too, was saddened by the loss of "a man of extraordinary dedication and professionalism, always at the service of the global community in the most impartial way," while serving as a diplomat for Japan and with international organizations.

 "I’ll never forget the work done together," she said.
 "It has been for me a great pleasure and privilege working with him."